sparkison/m3u-editor-docs/docs/integrations/emby and jellyfin integrations.md

 ---
-title: Emby and Jellyfun Integraions
+title: Emby and Jellyfin
 layout: home
-nav_order: 1
+parent: Integrations
 ---

 ## Overview

-The M3U Editor provides seamless integration with Emby and Jellyfin media servers, allowing you to automatically sync your media library into playlists.
+The M3U Editor provides seamless integration with **Emby** and **Jellyfin** media servers, allowing you to automatically sync your media library into playlists.
 This integration supports both VOD (Video on Demand) content and TV series with full metadata synchronization.

 ### What This Integration Does